Our Leadership

 Stephen has been on the Board of Indigenous Allied Health Australia for 6 years because he has an ongoing commitment to increase the Health Workforce of Indigenous people.

 Kimberley is a Nyikina woman from the West Kimberley region of Western Australia.
-Kimberley was born and raised on Kaurna Yerta in Adelaide, South Australia and currently lives and works on Gadigal Country in Sydney, New South Wales.
+Kimberley was born and raised on Kaurna Yerta in Adelaide, South Australia.

 Lauren is a Murrawarri woman and optometrist.
 Lauren was born and raised on Wiradjuri country in the central west of NSW.
 She graduated from her Bachelor of Vision Science/Master of Optometry from QUT in 2017, following which, she returned to the central west, now residing back on the beautiful lands of the Wiradjuri people once again, in Parkes.
 Lauren has worked as an optometrist both in private practice and within the community controlled sector as well as as a project officer with the Fred Hollows Foundation.
 She is a current sitting member of the Optometry Australia Aboriginal and Torres Strait Islander Eye Health Advisory Committee, the Optometry Council of Australia and New Zealand’s Indigenous Taskforce Strategy and the National Experts Group on Aboriginal and Torres Strait Islander Eye Health as well as a visiting fellow at QUT.
 Lauren has been an active member of IAHA since 2015.